ByteWelder/Tactility/docs/ideas.md

 - If present, use LED to show boot status

 # App Improvement Ideas
-- Make a Settings app to show all the apps that have a "settings" app type (and hide those in desktop)
 - Sort desktop apps by name.
 - Light/dark mode selection in Display settings app.